Former UK Prime Minister Boris Johnson admits to making mistakes but defends COVID record at inquiry

 Johnson was pushed out of office by his own Conservative Party in mid-2022 after multiple ethics scandals, including the revelation that he and staff members held parties in the prime minister's Downing Street offices in 2020 and 2021, flouting the government's lockdown restrictions.

-Former colleagues, aides and advisers have painted an unflattering picture of Johnson and his government over weeks of testimony at the inquiry.
+Former colleagues, aides and advisers have painted an unflattering picture of Johnson and his government over weeks of testimony.

 Former Chief Scientific Adviser Patrick Vallance said Johnson was "bamboozled" by science.
 In diaries that have been seen as evidence, Vallance also said Johnson was "obsessed with older people accepting their fate."
 Former adviser Dominic Cummings, now a fierce opponent of Johnson, said the then-prime minister asked scientists whether blowing a hair dryer up his nose could kill the virus.